-Donald E. Bouffard Jr. Age 76
+Donald E. Bouffard Jr. Age 77 Director

-Donald E. Bouffard has served on our board of directors since February 2012.
+Donald E. Bouffard has served on our Board of Directors since February 2012.
 Mr. Bouffard is a Certified Public Accountant who spent 34 years with Crowe LLP, a public accounting and consulting firm, until he retired in 2009.
 While at Crowe, he served as an external audit partner for 28 years in the Financial Institutions Group where he worked with more than 100 financial institution clients, both public and private, primarily serving as external auditor, but also providing services related to mergers and acquisitions, management succession planning, strategic planning and SEC reporting.
 Mr. Bouffard served on Crowe's Executive Committee for ten years.
-He served on the board of directors and was Chair of the Audit Committee of Wilmington Savings Bank, Wilmington, Ohio, a private bank, from 2011 to 2019, and previously served on the board of directors of the Notre Dame National Monogram Club and was Chair of the Boland-Brennan-Riehle Committee, which oversees a \$6 million scholarship fund for children of former Notre Dame athletes.
-Mr. Bouffard is a member of the American Institute of Certified Public Accountants, and he previously served as a member of the American Institute of Certified Public Accountants, and he previously served as a member of the American Institute of Certified Public Accountants Savings and Loan Committee.
-Mr. Bouffard's leadership experience, accounting knowledge and business experience qualify him to serve on our board of directors and enhance his ability to contribute as a director.
+He served on the Board of Directors and was Chair of the Audit Committee of Wilmington Savings Bank, Wilmington, Ohio, a private bank, from 2011 to 2019, and previously served on the Board of Directors of the Notre Dame National Monogram Club and was Chair of the Boland-Brennan-Riehle Committee, which oversees a \$6 million scholarship fund for children of former Notre Dame athletes.
+Mr. Bouffard is a member of the American Institute of Certified Public Accountants, the Ohio Society of Certified Public Accountants, and he previously served as a member of the American Institute of Certified Public Accountants Savings and Loan Committee.
+Mr. Bouffard's leadership experience, accounting knowledge and business experience qualify him to serve on our Board of Directors and enhance his ability to contribute as a Director.

-Maryann Bruce Age 60
+Maryann Bruce Age 61 Director

-Maryann Bruce joined our board of directors in August 2018, after a greater than 30-year career in the financial services industry.
-In acknowledgment of her leadership and expertise, Ms. Bruce was honored by Directors & Boards as one of 20 accomplished female board members in Directors to Watch and by US Banker appearing on "The 25 Most Powerful Women in Banking" list.
+Maryann Bruce joined our Board of Directors in August 2018, after a greater than 30-year career in the financial services industry.
+In acknowledgment of her leadership and expertise, Ms. Bruce was honored by Directors & Boards as one of 20 accomplished female board members in Directors to Watch and by US Banker appearing on

+"The 25 Most Powerful Women in Banking" list.
 Formerly, she was an independent director of MBIA (NYSE: MBI) serving on the Audit & Compliance and Compensation & Governance Committees, an independent director and Chair of the Compensation Committee of Atlanta Life Financial Group, a private company, and a Trustee of both the Allianz Global Investors and PNC Funds.
 Since October 2007, Ms. Bruce has been President of Turnberry Advisory Group, a private consulting firm.
 From December 2008 to July 2010, she was President of Aquila Distributors, Inc., a subsidiary of Aquila Investment Management LLC, a boutique asset manager.
 Prior to that, from September 1999 to June 2007, she was President of Evergreen Investments Services, Inc., an investment management and diversified financial services business and subsidiary of Wachovia (now Wells Fargo and Company).
-Ms. Bruce is the Chair of the Board of Wrestle Like A Girl, the Nominating Committee Chair of the C200 Foundation, a women's executive leadership association, an advisory board member of RealBlocks, a FinTech company, and a founder of the National Association of Corporate Directors' Carolinas Chapter.
-Ms. Bruce earned the CERT Certificate in Cybersecurity Oversight from the Software Engineering Institute of Carnegie Mellon University, demonstrating her commitment to advanced understanding of the role of the board and management in cyber-risk oversight.
-Ms. Bruce has extensive executive leadership and corporate governance experience with functional expertise in strategy, sales and distribution, marketing, product development, risk management, as well as regulatory oversight.
-Her deep understanding of starting, building, and scaling high-growth businesses, coupled with her keen perspective in the financial markets brings a wealth of practical knowledge and a unique and valued point-of-view as a board member.
+Ms. Bruce is the Chair of the Board of Wrestle Like A Girl, Chair-Elect of the C200 Foundation, a women's executive leadership association, an advisory board member of RealBlocks, a FinTech company, an advisory board member of Divershefy, a global women's leadership organization, and a founder of the National Association of Corporate Directors' Carolinas Chapter.
+Ms. Bruce earned the CERT Certificate in Cybersecurity Oversight from NACD and the Software Engineering Institute of Carnegie Mellon University, demonstrating her commitment to advanced understanding of the role of the Board and management in cyber-risk oversight.
+Ms. Bruce has extensive executive leadership and corporate governance experience with functional expertise in strategy, sales and distribution, marketing, product development, client service, risk management, and regulatory oversight.
+Her deep understanding of starting, growing, and scaling businesses, coupled with her keen perspective of the financial markets brings a wealth of practical knowledge and a unique and valued point-of-view as a Director.